7 Essentials of a Winning Campaign Fundraising Letter

 Raising money is the crux of any political campaign, but most candidates dread the thought of asking for money.

-Many candidates think they need to hold a fundraiser event however, that may not always be the best use of one’s time.
+Many candidates think they need to hold a fundraising event.
+However, that may not always be the best use of your time.

-A direct donor letter can actually be cost-effective when appealing to a larger number of donors, especially in a time of social distancing and limited gatherings.
+A direct donor letter can be cost-effective when appealing to a larger number of donors.

 Here are seven essential elements of a successful campaign fundraising letter.